stnolting/neorv32/README.md

 The project is intended as auxiliary processor in larger SoC designs or as *ready-to-go* stand-alone custom / customizable microcontroller.

+Special focus is paid on **execution safety** to provide defined and predictable behavior at any time.
+Therefore, the CPU ensures that all memory access are acknowledged and no invalid/malformed instructions are executed.
+Whenever an unexpected situation occurs, the application code is informed via hardware exceptions.

 :information_source: Want to know more?
 Check out the [project's rationale](https://stnolting.github.io/neorv32/#_rationale).

 :books: For detailed information take a look at the [NEORV32 documentation (online at GitHub-pages)](https://stnolting.github.io/neorv32/).